snoonetIRC/website/content/community/depression-alt/rules.md

 ## <a name="#ops">Channel Operators</a>
 The team handling #depression-alt is the same team that currently handles the #depression channel.

-If you need to contact an operator for assistance, you may find a list of operators by <a href="https://www.snoonet.org/depression#ops">clicking here</a>.
+If you need to contact an operator for assistance, you may find a list of operators by [clicking here](https://www.snoonet.org/depression#ops).

 <hr>